 Technical problems during project work are only considered for resources we provide; no technical support, compensation for lost data, extensions for time lost due to technical problems with external hard- and software as provided will be given, except where this is explicitly stated as part of a project specification and adequately resourced at the start of the project.

-Students must submit their project by the deadline on 15th August 2014 (see the timetable of events for this year's deadline).
+Students must submit their project by the deadline 12 noon on 15th August 2014 (see the timetable of events).
 Students need to submit hard copy, electronic copy and archive software as detailed below.